juhag122/magellanguide/docs/index.rst

-How to Contact Magellan GPS Customer Care
+How to Contact Magellan GPS Customer Care?
 ==========================
 .. toctree::
    :maxdepth: 2